View Details Explore Now →

 As we move towards 2026, the relevance of trust-owned life insurance is only expected to grow as families seek to mitigate the impact of rising property values and evolving tax laws on their estates.
 Staying informed about the latest developments and understanding the specific requirements for compliance is crucial for maximizing the benefits of this powerful estate planning tool.

-Understanding Trust-Owned Life Insurance: A 2026 Guide for England
+Understanding Trust-Owned life insurance: A 2026 Guide for England

-Trust-owned life insurance is a life insurance policy where the ownership is held by a trust, rather than an individual.
+Trust-owned life insurance is a life insurance Policy where the ownership is held by a trust, rather than an individual.
 This setup provides a number of advantages, particularly in the context of estate planning and inheritance tax mitigation in England.

 How It Works

 1. Establishment of a Trust: The first step involves creating a trust.
-This is a legal arrangement where a settlor (the person creating the trust) transfers assets (in this case, a life insurance policy) to trustees, who manage them for the benefit of beneficiaries.
+This is a legal arrangement where a settlor (the person creating the trust) transfers assets (in this case, a life insurance Policy) to trustees, who manage them for the benefit of beneficiaries.
 Common types include discretionary trusts, bare trusts and interest in possession trusts, each with different tax implications.

-2. Policy Ownership: The trust becomes the legal owner of the life insurance policy.
+2. Policy Ownership: The trust becomes the legal owner of the life insurance Policy.
 This means the trustees have the power to make decisions about the policy, such as surrendering it or changing the beneficiaries (depending on the terms of the trust).

 3. Premium Payments: The settlor typically continues to pay the premiums on the policy, often making gifts to the trust to cover these payments.
 These gifts may be subject to inheritance tax rules, but careful planning can minimize any tax liability.